Gluten Interrupted

 Ardfern is an all day breakfast, brunch and dinner gem on Bonnington Road in Leith.

 The have a gluten free menu every day as standard and what I’d really recommend is the gluten free breakfast, it is delicious and the service is impeccable.
 Make sure to book!
+MAKE SURE TO TRY THE SMASH BURGER.

 Avocado Toast at Urban Angel